 Copepods were consistently the second most abundant meiofauna at hydrothermal sites along the MAR (Zekely et al., 2006a; Cuvelier et al., 2014).
 The most common of these were dirivultid copepods, a family of copepods which occur almost exclusively at hydrothermal vents (Gollner et al., 2010a).
 Twelve dirivultid copepods from three genera have been recorded from MAR vents.
 One genus, Rimipontius, is endemic to the MAR, the other two genera Stygiopontius and Aphotopontius have been recorded from multiple regions in the Pacific Ocean.
 The majority of MAR dirivultids only occur along the MAR, however four species Stygiopontius mirus, Stygiopontius rimivagus, Stygiopontius pectinatus and Aphotopontius forcipatus, have been recorded from at least one Pacific Ocean region (Gollner et al., 2010a).
-Harpacticoid copepod species have also been recorded from the MAR, with Smacigastes micheli being reported several times from B. azoricus mussel beds at Lucky Strike (Ivanenko & Defaye, 2004; Ivanenko et al., 2012; Cuvelier et al., 2014), Bathylaophonte azorica reported from Snake Pit and Lucky Strike (Zekely et al., 2006a; Cuvelier et al., 2014, Gollner et al., 2010b).
+Harpacticoid copepod species have also been recorded from the MAR, with Smacigastes micheli being reported several times from B. azoricus mussel beds at Lucky Strike (Ivanenko & Defaye, 2004; Ivanenko et al., 2012; Cuvelier et al., 2014), Bathylaophonte azorica reported from Snake Pit and Lucky Strike (Zekely et al., 2006a; Cuvelier et al., 2014), and Xylora bathyalis found both at Lucky Strike and at East Pacific Rise vents (Cuvelier et al., 2014, Gollner et al., 2010b).